Woman wearing non-slip shoes on the snow.

 Use Ice Grips

 Ice grip is an adhesive substance you can apply to the outsoles of your shoes.
 An example of this substance is the materials used in the wheels of rollerblades.
-Ice grips are successful in making shoes slip-resistant because they offer a strong, non-stick surface for better traction.
+Ice grips successfully make shoes slip-resistant because they offer a strong, non-stick surface for better traction.

 Rub Your Shoes with Sandpaper

 You can also try rubbing the outsoles of your shoes with sandpaper the same way you would when smoothing a surface for varnish or paint.
-That works because it creates more friction area in the soles and offers a better grab.
+That works because it creates more friction in the soles and offers a better grip.

 Re-Sole Your Shoes